Somersville Towne Center: History

-In August 2008, Mervyns announced it would close several underperforming stores, including the Somersville Towne Center location, which closed in December of that year.
-Gottschalks closed due to bankruptcy in 2009, leaving two anchors vacant at the mall.
+In August 2008, Mervyns announced it would close several underperforming stores, including the 73000 sqft Somersville Towne Center location, which closed in December of that year.
+Gottschalks also closed their store at the mall in mid-2009 due to bankruptcy, leaving two anchors vacant at the mall.
 In late 2012, it was announced that a trampoline park was slated to take a portion of the former Gottschalks.
 In December 2016, half of the former Gottschalks building became a 24 Hour Fitness Super Sport club; the other half of the building remains vacant.

 In 2013, Factory 2-U opened a Fallas Paredes store in the former Mervyns location and became an anchor tenant.
 A year later, the mall was sold by Macerich to Time Equities, with Spinoso Real Estate Group as leasing agent.
 Marshalls closed in 2013 and the space remained vacant until 2015, when Smart & Final opened up as a replacement tenant.
 In November 2018, Hibbett Sports opened up in the mall, replacing the spaces that Hot Topic & Zumiez occupied which closed in 2013 & 2018, respectively.

-On August 6, 2019, it was announced that Sears, the last remaining original anchor, would be closing the Somersville Towne Center location in October 2019 as part of a plan to close 26 stores nationwide.
+On August 6, 2019, it was announced that Sears would be closing the Somersville Towne Center store on October 27, 2019 as part of a plan to close 26 stores nationwide.

 On January 8, 2020, it was announced that Macy's would be closing in April 2020 as part of a plan to close 125 stores nationwide.
 After Macy's closed, Fallas remained as the last anchor with access to the mall interior; it closed in August 2022 and the space is now vacant.
 As of September 2022, 24 Hour Fitness and Smart & Final are the remaining anchors, though both anchors are inaccessible to the mall interior.